 The old, drafty houses where the air whistled through on windy days had one significant advantage: the air in them was always fresh.
 Nowadays, ever-tightening insulation standards means that the homes with the best efficiency also need to have a fan circulating fresh air constantly to avoid harmful gas build-up.

 Moreover, many of the items in your home off-gas VOCs (volatile organic compounds), which contributes to poor air quality.
+What are VOCs?
+VOCs are organic chemicals that have high volatility, due to their high vapor pressure and low boiling point.
 Ever notice the foul smell from a new pillow or couch cushion?
 That’s caused by off-gassing, and many items in your home do the same thing — particle-board furniture, everyday plastics, and cleaning supplies.

 It’s a widely known problem.
-In 1989, NASA commissioned a study to find the best, most cost-effective ways to improve indoor air-quality, and it turns out that certain houseplants do the best job.
+In 1989, NASA commissioned a study to find the best, most cost-effective ways to improve indoor air-quality, and it turns out that certain houseplants do a decent job.
+This list was created from old studies on houseplants and air quality.
 What are those houseplants?
 Here’s a list for you.